keokilee/makahiki/README.markdown

-# Installation and setup
+# README.markdown

-This section describes how to install Pinax, get the Kukui Cup Pinax source code, and setup the database.
-Most of the content can be found in the [Pinax documentation](http://pinaxproject.com/docs/0.7/install.html).
+This README describes how to set up your computer for developing the Pinax implementation of the Kukui Cup.
+Most of the content can be found in the [Pinax documentation](http://pinaxproject.com/docs/0.7/install.html) and the [Django CAS](http://code.google.com/p/django-cas/) project page.

 ## Prerequisites
 * Install [Python](http://www.python.org/download/) 2.5 or higher (but not Python 3).
 Make sure you can type `python` on the command line to start the interpreter (type `exit()` to close the interpreter).